 | Mineral Wool | $1–2 | $2–5 | 30–50 years |

 Fire safety is where hemp-lime insulation truly dominates.
 GaiaCrete® and hempcrete achieve 4+ hour fire ratings without any chemical fire retardants — the lime matrix is naturally non-combustible.
+For a full analysis, read our Hemp Insulation Fire Rating Guide.
 Compare this to:

 In fire testing, hempcrete walls char on the surface but maintain structural integrity for hours.
 The material does not produce toxic fumes, does not drip flaming material, and does not contribute to fire spread.
 For wildfire-prone regions (California, Colorado, Oregon), hemp-lime construction offers peace of mind that no synthetic insulation can match.

 Mold requires three conditions: moisture, organic food source, and a pH below 10.
-Hemp-lime insulation eliminates two of these three conditions:
+Hemp-lime insulation eliminates two of these three conditions.
+For homeowners in humid climates, read our Best Insulation for Hot, Humid Climates guide.

 Hemp insulation is the only insulation category that is genuinely carbon-negative.
+For the complete science, see our Carbon Negative Building Guide.
 Here's the lifecycle:

 A typical 2,000 sq ft home insulated with GaiaCrete® sequesters approximately 5-8 tons of CO₂ — equivalent to taking 2 cars off the road for a year.
 Over its 100+ year lifespan, the lime continues to carbonate, absorbing additional CO₂ from the atmosphere.